Creating custom transformations

 For event types, it's best practice to use the transformed data from the object type and change tables as the data for creating events.
 This data is in the OCDM Schema.
 It's also possible to use your extracted business data as the data source, like with object types.
 Using the transformed data is the recommended approach, though, because it makes event to object relationships and event attributes system agnostic and easier to debug.

-6. To add a new custom script for attributes, relationships, or changes, click the plus sign next to any script category in the left navigation.
+To create a new custom script for attributes, relationships, or changes, click the plus sign next to any script category in the left navigation.
 Type a name for the script and select the check button to create it.
+If you’re working with a transformation instance created from a template, you can’t add scripts that don’t exist in the original template.

 Important